 - Stylish shops including a visit to Ponte Vecchio admiring the view of the city on top of the Arno river.

 Day 2: Family Relaxing Day

 - Palazzo Pitti

 - Antinori Wine Tasting

-Ideally, rent a car.
-Otherwise, you have to plan accurately according to trains and bus schedules.
+In order to explore eastern Tuscany, I always suggest renting a car.
+Alternatively, you have to plan accurately according to trains and bus schedules and find accommodations accordingly.

 Where to Stay

 I suggest booking accommodation in Agriturismo for 3 nights at one of these places: